bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Product tax properties

-You can attach tax properties to base products to create a product tax property.
+After [creating a tax property](#create-tax-properties), you can attach it to a base product to create a product tax property.
 To do so, specify the product using its `product_id`.
 The `product_id` is the `id` from the [Get all products](/api-reference/store-management/catalog/products/getproducts) endpoint.
 Tax properties are not stored on or retrievable with the product object.

 You can add many tax properties to a single product.
-To do so, you first create each tax property with the [Create Tax Property](/api-reference/store-management/tax-properties/tax-properties/create-tax-properties) endpoint.
 The following example shows many tax properties attached to alcohol products.
 The tax rate of alcohol products vary by both alcohol percentage and net volume.

 ### Update product with tax properties